Daymannovaes/KeybindJS/README.md

 //Here you can define some configurations that will be applied in all functions binded in myInput myInput.config({bubble: false});

-//Defining a function separately you can define default configs and bind it to various elements var myFunction = Keybind.define.execute(function(param1) {
+//Defining a function separately, you can define default configs and bind it to various elements var myFunction = Keybind.define.execute(function(param1) {
 	console.log(param1);
 });